Grouped Discrete Representation for Object-Centric Learning: Experiments

 \subsection{Ablation}

-The effects of designs in GDR are listed in Tab.~\ref{tab:ablation}.
-We measure this using ARI+ARI\textsubscript{fg}, because ARI mainly indicates how well the background is segmented while ARI\textsubscript{fg} mainly indicates the foreground objects.
+The effects of different designs in GDR are listed in Tab.~\ref{tab:ablation}.
+We use ARI+ARI\textsubscript{fg} since ARI largely indicates how well the background is segmented while ARI\textsubscript{fg} reflects the discovery quality of foreground objects.